Does your home insurance cover Christmas?

 The festive period can result in claims for accidental damage particularly as more people are accessing their lofts to retrieve Christmas decorations.
 Common claims include repairs for damage due to people putting their foot through the ceiling.
 An increased number of visitors could also increase the chances of spillages that ruin or damage the carpet.
 If you experience accidental damage at your home over the festive period you are likely to be covered if you have accidental damage insurance included on your home insurance policy.

 Some insurers may include this as standard but most commonly, this needs to be purchased as an additional extra.
 Check your policy documents carefully to see if you have accidental damage insurance or alternatively you could call your insurer to see if this is something that can be added at an additional cost.
-More information on accidental damage insurance and how it works can be found in our article, 'Accident damage insurance - a complete guide'.
+More information on accidental damage insurance and how it works can be found in our article, 'Accidental damage insurance - a complete guide'.

 Does home insurance cover being away at Christmas?